frconor-ebook/meditations/_posts/2025-04-21-easter-joy.md

 After the Crucifixion, we imagine Our Lady on Holy Saturday with a great calm, even though the apostles have run away, or most of them, because there\'s hope there.

-She\'s kept "treasuring all these things carefully in her heart" (cf. Luke 2:19, 51).
+She\'s kept "treasuring all these things carefully in her heart" (*cf*.
+Luke 2:19, 51).
 So she knows there\'s something coming.
 There\'s the joy of that hope, which is fully realized then on Easter Sunday morning.

 Looking at ourselves, we might have very few reasons for joy and cheerfulness.
 But looking at Him, we find every reason to make those Acts of Thanksgiving, to have that smile in the window of our faces, to find joy in the cross.